The One Line That Hits

 Understanding Restless Tinkerer

 You move between projects, conversations, and ideas with a speed that looks like chaos from the outside.
-The truth is you're triaging.
+What you're actually doing is triaging.
 Everything gets sorted by one question: is this interesting enough to warrant my full attention right now?
 If the answer is no, you've already moved on.
-You feel guilty about not feeling guilty about it.
+You feel a little guilty about not feeling guilty.

 The humor is load-bearing.
-You crack jokes when someone gets too close to something real.
+You crack a joke when someone gets too close to something real.
 You redirect with wit when the conversation drifts toward what you actually need.
 You've gotten so good at being the clever one in the room that most people never think to ask if you're okay.
-You prefer it that way, because being okay is harder to perform than being sharp.
+You like it that way.
+Being okay is harder to perform than being sharp.

 Your shadow is motion itself.
-Standing still means being seen, and being seen means someone might notice that underneath the rapid prototyping and the quick pivots is a person who genuinely doesn't know if they're allowed to rest.
-You've confused your usefulness with your worth for so long that you can't always tell the difference.
-When someone loves you for who you are, for the person and not the output, it feels like a trick.
-Like they haven't looked closely enough yet.
+Standing still means being seen, and being seen means someone might notice that underneath the rapid prototyping and the quick pivots is a person who doesn't know if they're allowed to rest.
+You've spent so long measuring your worth by what you produce that you can't always find the line between them.
+When someone says they love you for the person and not the output, you wait for the catch.
+You assume they just haven't looked closely enough yet.

 You Probably Also...